 “TAEA awards districts for providing a well-rounded education that advocates and integrates visual arts curriculum that inspires creativity to help connect students to their community.
 The Fine Arts programming from Seguin High School down to our elementaries has truly championed visual arts over the last several years,” said Superintendent Dr. Matthew Gutierrez.

 For the 2022 award, over 1,200 districts were eligible to apply.
 Each district submitted documentation from a 14-point rubric over the 2021-22 school year.
 Only 59 districts met the high standard and will receive the outstanding honor indicating they are in the top four percent of districts in art education across the state.

 “The TAEA District of Distinction Award honors Texas public school districts that are leading the way in the visual arts.
 For example, Seguin High School students routinely excel in the annual VASE competition and our field experiences, community service and participation in community organizations are also part of the rigorous rubric for the award,” said Marc Telles, Seguin ISD fine arts director and Seguin High School director of bands.

 Representatives from Seguin ISD will be honored at the TAEA Fall Conference on Nov.
 10.

-The Seguin ISD Board of Trustees is hosting a regular board meeting on December 12 at 6:30 PM.
+The Seguin ISD Board of Trustees will be hosting a board meeting on September 27.
 You can find the agenda at the link below: